 QC that fits kanna gummies (not generic gummy QC)

-Kanna gummies benefit from a quality plan that’s built around the actual risks: identity consistency, content uniformity, and stability in the final package.
-That means the testing and controls should match the product’s reality-not just follow a template.
+Kanna gummies need a quality plan built around the actual risks: identity consistency, content uniformity, and stability in the final package.
+That means testing and controls should match the product’s reality—not just follow a template.

 Key elements of a practical QC approach